ChanduChandan733/Brainwave_Matrix_Internship/README.md

 Rating:The customer’s rating of the product or service, usually on a scale (e.g., 1 to 5).
 This can help in understanding customer satisfaction.

 Data Cleaning :
- Data is almost cleaned Data
- changed the data type of 'Date' column to datetime extracted the day, month, hour, and weekday from the date and time columns
+ i) Data is almost cleaned Data . ii) Changed the data type of 'Date' column to datetime. iii) Extracted the day, month, hour, and weekday from the date and time columns

 Created Multiple PoweBI Dashboard's for the Analysis Which Representing :
   1. Sales & Performance Overview